 I found his name on the directory and walked up to the third floor.
 Room 325 was located at the end of the hallway, but the office was dark.
 Still through the glass insert I could see that Carl had managed to secure a good office again.
 Good for him.

 As I walked along the gallery to the other side of the building, I looked down at the interior courtyard and into the laboratories across.
-That's why I spotted Professor Pauly only at the last moment.
+That's why I spotted Daniel Pauly only at the last moment.

 "Daniel," I said, standing in front of him.
 "Hi."

 He smiled, but it was obvious he didn't recognize me.
+I had longish hair now.

 "I am sorry," he said.
 "I --"